nmerovingian/FreeSim/README.md

 # FreeSim
  An Open-Source Electrochemical Reaction Simulator

-FreeSim is a free simultor for electrochemical reaction written in pure Python.
-It now has implemented 7 mechanisms, including:
+FreeSim is a free simultor for electrochemical reaction by Haotian Chen and Professor Richard Compton at University of Oxford.
+It now has implemented ***7*** mechanisms, including:

 * A + e = B, simple one electron reuduction
 * Stochastic A + e = B, stochastic one electron reduction using random walk algorithm